SiddharthBhurat/siddharthbhurat.github.io/_portfolio/portfolio-02.md

 </center> -->
 <img src="/images/mpc_softening_constraints.png" alt="" style="display: block; margin: 0 auto;">

-* This was an implementation of the paper:"", to understand the concept of softening constraints.
+* This was an implementation of the paper:"Trajectory tracking for wheeled mobile robots via model predictive control with softening constraints by Hongjiu Yang, Mingchao Guo, Yuanqing Xia, Lei Cheng", to understand the concept of softening constraints.
 * The feedforward control inputs are calculated from the reference trajectories (assuming the robot is already on the path) while the MPC controller ensures tracking of the reference signal
   * FF controller provides the baseline trajectory
   * MPC controller ensures tracking